 Cr.
-0. Active graduate school status for students pursuing a dual degree in the ValparaisoUniversity School of Law and the Gradaute School.
+0. Active graduate school status for students pursuing a dual degree in the Valparaiso University Law School and the Graduate School.
 Intended only for dual JD/master's degree students not registered for regular graduate coursework.

 LS 795.
 Master's Thesis.